 Welcome to the website for Dr. Franklin Brown.
-The purpose of this website is to provide information for ordering the Brown Location Test, or reaching Dr. Brown to inquire about non-insurance based evaluations.
+The purpose of this website is to provide information for ordering the Brown Location Test, or reaching Dr. Brown to inquire about legal consultations or private pay academic evaluations.

 Patients who are interested in evaluations covered by insurance, Medicare, and Medicaid cases can be seen by Dr. Brown and other neuropsychologists through the Yale Neuropsychology Division within the Department of Neurology.
 Patients can be referred via EPIC, Fax 203-785-6901, or can call the scheduling line at 1-877-925-3637.

 Dr. Brown has a varied and extensive background within clinical neuropsychology.
 This includes both pediatric and adult neuropsychology experience during his internship and fellowship.
 His clinical experience has included lifespan services through Easter Seals, learning disorder, AD/HD, and career focused assessments for young adults at Landmark College and for other universities, and private practice evaluations covering the lifespan.

 At the present time, Dr. Brown is an Associate Professor of Clinical Neurology where he sees patients with epilepsy, multiple sclerosis, cancer, various cognitive complaints, and retired NFL players as part of the Concussion Settlement Program.
 He originally began his work at Yale in 2006 with collaborative grants studying epilepsy and seeing pediatric patients on a part time basis within the Neurosurgery Department while he had a practice in New Hampshire.
 He continued his part time association with Yale until 2012, when he took a full-time position in the Department of Neurology.